aggie-coding-club/Search-Bar/README.md

 * Download postgresql
 	- Same password should be fine (Can be changed in the future, hopefully)
+	- Make sure to remember the password for future logins
 	- Maintain same port

 * Setting up with pgAdmin4